xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 I made an installation script available on [Github](https://github.com/xeylou/centreon-it-overview/deb11-centreon-install.sh).

+This script installs Centreon IT from Centreon's apt repositories & install a secured mysql server through mariadb.

-To run it, run the following commands.
+To execute it, run the following commands.

 ```bash
 mkdir testing && cd testing